Harindarpal Banga: Early life and education

 Born in Amritsar in a Sikh Saini Family, and raised in Chandigarh, Harindarpal Banga was educated at the Training Ship Dufferin, India’s oldest maritime academy.
-He earned his Master Mariner certification in 1976 and was commanding merchant vessels by the age of 27.
+He earned his Master Mariner certification in 1976 and was commanding merchant vessels at the age of 27.

 Career

 Banga began his career in the maritime industry before going into the commodities business.
 Prior to forming Caravel together with his two sons, he was Vice-Chairman of the Noble Group Limited, a global commodities trading business.

 In 1979 Banga joined the Gulf Group in Hong Kong – where he still lives – as Operations Manager.
 The Gulf Group was a Geneva-based international shipping and commodities business.

 Banga left Gulf in 1989 and became an early partner in Noble Group Limited in cooperation with Richard Elman, helping to establish and lead Noble Chartering Limited.
 Noble Group was a supply chain manager of agricultural, industrial and energy products and Asia's largest commodities trader.
 Following Noble Group’s Hong Kong listing in 1994, Banga served as Vice-Chairman of the Group, and despite a low public profile, is widely credited as the driving force behind much of Noble’s success.
-His 21 years with Noble, as it rose into the Fortune 100, made Banga a wealthy man and earned him a place on the Forbes billionaires list as one of Hong Kong’s 40 richest men.

 In 2010 Banga stepped down as Vice-Chairman of Noble Group Ltd but remained on the Board as Vice-Chairman Emeritus.
 In 2011 he purchased the Noble Group’s ship management arm, Fleet Management Limited, from Noble.
 Which is one of the biggest third party ship management company.
 He severed his ties with Noble in 2012.
+In 2025, he was listed on the Forbes billionaires list as one of Hong Kong’s 40 richest men.